-|Mild Cognitive Impairment (MCI)||Some difficulties with driving, managing money||Unaffected in earliest stages|
+|Mild Cognitive Impairment (MCI)||Some difficulties with driving, managing money||Unaffected in early stages|

-|Early||Needs hands-on assistance with IADLs||Minimal assistance needed, like gentle reminders to do tasks like bathe or get dressed|
+|Early||Needs hands-on assistance with IADLs||Minimal assistance is needed, like gentle reminders to do tasks like bathing or getting dressed|

-|Middle||Needs IADLs done by someone else, but may still observe and minimally participate||Needs help like prompts and modeling, but can still accomplish some tasks independently|
+|Middle||Needs IADLs done by someone else, but can normally still observe with minimal participation||Needs help through prompts and modeling, but patients can still accomplish some tasks independently|

-|Late||Needs total assistance with all IADLs||Needs total assistance with ADLs, except that the ability to self-feed often remains|
+|Late||Needs total assistance with all IADLs||Needs total assistance with ADLs, except that the ability to feed oneself often remains|